odor-pair/odor-pair/README.md

 ![molpair](https://github.com/laurahsisson/odor-pair/assets/10359687/f5a1aec9-4163-4db4-ad20-d62b1189bbc8)

-In order to generate a molecule pair datasets, labels for molecule pairs were generated, result in nearly 150k datapoints.
+In order to generate a molecule pair datasets, labels for molecule pairs were generated, result in more than 160k datapoints.
 This creates a meta-graph, where each node is a molecular graph, and nodes are connected if they work well as blenders.

 In order to ensure train/test separation, the meta-graph is carved into two components with the following requirements:
 Each component must contain datapoints for each label to prevent distributional shift.